af/envalid/README.md

   * The env object will *only* contain the env vars that were specified by your `validators`.
   * Any attempt to access an invalid/missing property on the env object will cause a thrown error.
   * Any attempt to mutate the cleaned env object will cause a thrown error.
+  You can still opt-out of strict mode by disabling the `strictProxyMiddleware`, but it's not recommended.
 * The `dotenv` package is no longer shipped as part of this library.
 You can easily install/use it directly and pass the resulting environment object into envalid.
 * The `transformer` option is gone, replaced by the ability to add custom middleware